Homemade Food for Dogs

 Yield: This cooking recipe will yield approximately 3 cups of food.
 Equating to 832 calories (Kcals) Approximately enough servings of food for one day for an 35 lb dog to maintain weight.

 This Homemade Food for Dogs recipe is a simple and healthy diet for all dogs large or small.
 Made with fresh wholefood ingredients beef, potatoes and kale.
 Cooking for your dog allows you to craft a custom meal just for your unique dog.
 The potatoes make this recipe grain free, the beef is rich in calories great for active dogs and the kale is a good source of fiber.

 7 teaspoons Sunflower Oil

-This recipe will yield approximately 8 1/2 lbs of food.
-Equating to 6,524 calories (Kcals) Approximately enough servings of food for one week for an 40 lb dog to maintain weight.
+Batch Cooking Yield: This batch cooking recipe will yield approximately 7 lbs of food.
+Equating to 4,432 calories (Kcals) Approximately enough servings of food for four and half days for an 40 lb dog to maintain weight.

 Sunflower oil is added as a source of linoleic acid.
 If you would like a substitute oil you can add Wheat germ, Walnut or Corn oil in the amount of 1.2 teaspoons.

 When the meat, kale and potatoes are cool to touch you can add the Azestfor nutritional supplements.
 If you are adding the Azestfor just before serving you would add 1 1/4 teaspoons Azestfor Homemade Dog Food Vitamins per 1 cup of homemade dog food.